About the CLE

 TSI Preparation

-Workshops and individualized support on-site or online.
+Individualized support on-site or online

 Supplemental Instruction

-Facilitated group study sessions connected to a specific class.
+Facilitated group study sessions connected to a specific class

 Embedded Tutoring

-Access to a tutor in the class or course shell.
+Access to a tutor in the class or course shell

 Student Success Workshops

-Self-paced online workshops or scheduled onsite events.
+Self-paced online workshops or scheduled onsite events

 Independent Study

-Tracked study time and access to study rooms in the CLE.
+Tracked study time and access to study rooms in the CLE

 How the CLE Began